sookinoby/GAN/README.md

 ### Using Discriminative and Generative Models in neural networks

-In this article, we’ll want train a Discriminative model called "m-dis" and a Generative model called "m-gen-partial" to find the difference between a dog and a cat.
-We’ll use them together to create a Generative Adversarial Network (GAN), which potentially can improve a model over time through iteration to make better classifications.
+Suppose, we want train a Discriminative model called "m-dis" and a Generative model called "m-gen-partial" to find the difference between a dog and a cat.
 The Discriminative Model will have a [softmax layer](https://mxnet.incubator.apache.org/api/python/gluon.html#mxnet.gluon.loss.SoftmaxCrossEntropyLoss) as the final layer to do binary classification.
 Except for the input layer an the softmax layer, all the other layers (the hidden layers) try to learn a [representation](http://www.deeplearningbook.org/contents/representation.html) of the input (cat or dog?) that can reduce the loss at the final layer.
 The hidden layer may learn a rule like, “if the eyes are blue and the image has brown stripes, it is a cat, otherwise it is a dog,” ignoring other important features like the shape of the body, height, etc.

 In contrast, the Generative model is trained to learn a lower-dimension representation (distribution) that can represent the input image of cat or dog.
 The final layer is not a softmax layer for classification.
 The hidden layer can learn about the general features of a cat or dog (shape, color, height, etc.).
 Moreover, the dataset needs no labelling, as we are training only to extract features to represent the input data.